whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 #### A High Standard of Benefitting the Earth

-Stories abound of people of healthy cultures actually _benefitting_ the Earth as a normal way of life rather than depleting it.
+Stories abound of people of healthy nations actually _benefitting_ the Earth as a normal way of life rather than depleting it.
 Robin Kimmerer described how traditional Potawatomi and Mohawk basket makers would respectfully harvest Black Ash trees to make their baskets, and Black Ash actually became _more abundant_ in regions where it was respectfully harvested, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described in detail how he respectfully harvested a sapling to make a bow in such a way that the overall forest benefitted, and the chosen tree yielded a powerful bow.[xxx-the vision|p80]

 Can you imagine if your normal way of life benefitted the Earth around you, increasing the natural abundance that you depended on?